Medical Physics

 MS, Medical Radiation Physics, Finch University of Health Sciences (Rosalind Franklin University), 1997

-Instructor in Radiation Oncology (primary appointment)
+Instructor of Radiation Oncology Radiation Oncology

-PhD, Medical Physics, University of Massachusetts, 2016
+Certificate Program, Medical Physics, University of Chicago, 2021

 Joseph O’Sullivan, PhD